You can do something to support a survivor:

 Here are a few things NOT TO DO from Know Your IX:

 - Question the validity of the victim’s claims.
 A victim’s worst fear is not being believed.
-Having someone question whether or not a person was actually violated, assaulted, or raped is a huge insult that can shake a survivor to his or her core.
+Having someone question whether or not a person was actually violated, assaulted, or raped is a huge insult that can shake a survivor to their core.
 They have decided to trust you with a very personal story and they count on your support.
 Doubting the validity of their claims will only cause them more pain.
 Also, remember that over 92-98% of REPORTED rapes are not false reports.
 If they choose to report, many others will be skeptical — you can leave that job to police, school administrators, rape culture, etc.

 - Seem cold or unapproachable.
 If you do this, the survivor may feel like they have no right to talk about what has happened to them.
 They may feel confused and lost as they struggle to reconcile a dismissive attitude towards their struggle with their own pain.
 Don’t make this situation more difficult than it needs to be for them.
 Open yourself up to them and make your presence and support known.